A utility to migrate scikit-learn models between versions.

 1. Using two python environments

-You can serialized the model from a environment with a scikit-learn version (for example 1.5.0) and then you can deserialized the model from another environment with a other version (for exmaple 1.7.0).
+You can serialize the model from an environment with a scikit-learn version (for example 1.5.0) and then deserialize the model from another environment with a different version (for example 1.7.0).

 The deserialized model has the version of the environment where you deserialized it.
 In this case 1.7.0.